On Levine's notorious hat puzzle

-Thus, the probability of winning in this case is obtained by multiplying by $p$ and by 2, giving:
+Thus, the probability of winning in this case is obtained by multiplying by $p$ and by 2, giving

-Case 2(b)(ii) The taller W stack is monochrome W to odd position $2n+3$ and the shorter stack is monochrome W to position $2n+1$, for some integer $n$.
-The player with the taller W stack always guesses correctly.
-The player with the shorter W stack guesses correctly according to Table~\ref{Table:2bii}, which shows hats in position $2n+1$ to $2n+5$ for the player with the taller W stack, and $2n+1$, $2n+2$ and $2n+3$ for the other player.
-Note that in the middle row, the player with the shorter stack guesses hat in position $2n + 4$ and so has probability $p$ of being correct, which is multiplied by the probability of the situation occurring.
+Case 2(b)(ii): The taller stack is monochromatic B to odd position $2\ell+3$ and the shorter stack is monochromatic B to position $2\ell+1$, for some integer $\ell$.
+The player with the taller B stack always guesses correctly.
+The player with the shorter B stack guesses correctly according to Table~\ref{Table:2bii}, which shows hats in position $2\ell+1$ to $2\ell+5$ for the player with the taller B stack, and $2\ell+1$ to $2\ell+3$ for the other player.
+Note that in the middle row, the player with the shorter stack guesses the hat in position $2\ell + 4$ and so has probability $p$ of being correct, which is multiplied by the probability of the situation occurring.

-If this case occurs, then the probability of winning is given by:
+If this case occurs, then the probability of winning is given by

-The probability of this case occurring and the players winning is, therefore, given by:
+The probability of this case occurring and the players' winning is, therefore, given by

 which simplifies to: